 It's that I stay with problems longer - Albert Einstein

-2. Use any of our products to help them practice this happy habit in a variety of ways:
+2. Encourage them to practice this happy habit in a variety of ways:

 In the Happy Hunting Book Liza takes a risk and tries something new when she goes on a hunt for her happy.
 Reading, asking questions and talking about how her sense of wonder helped her to learn and grow are great ways to investigate trying new things and where they might take you.
 Making mistakes required!

 Any activity using the Feeling Cards or Feelings Charts is an invitation for kids to try new things, especially when considering more difficult emotions and new ways to approach them.
 When kids develop a sense of wonder about feelings they are more able to accept and express ALL of them, while gently challenging their nervous systems to cope and grow stronger.